Ing. Ger Schoeber

 Lecturer, course leader & partner

-Ger Schoeber (1962) studied electronics, software and computer science and started his career as a software developer at Philips in 1984.
-Five years later he took post at High Tech Automation, a technical software service provider, and moved up to software architecture and project management.
-From 2008 until 2011 Schoeber worked for Sioux as a consultant and developer of business cases.
-He also trained system architects at Sioux and was responsible for the company’s knowledge management.
-Since 2011 Schoeber is director and founder of Hotraco iSolutions.
-This company focuses on innovative and intelligent dedicated local or remote monitoring and control solutions for the industrial market.
+Ger Schoeber studied electronics, software and computer science and started his career as a software developer at Philips in 1984.
+Five years later he took post at High Tech Automation, a technical software service provider, and moved up to system architecture and project management.
+In 2001 Schoeber founded Task Switch, his own consulting company on multidisciplinary system architecting activities.
+From 2008 until 2011 he worked for Sioux as a consultant and developer of business cases.
+Since 2011 he is Manager Innovation & Technology for the Hotraco Group.
+Hotraco is active in the agricultural business, water purification and industrial automation.
+Ger Schoeber also is an international trainer on Systems Architecting for High Tech Institute and president-elect of INCOSE-NL.

 As a lecturer, Schoeber focuses also on communication.
 “Engineers often have a purely technical point of view.
 At the same time, they need to understand the customer and his market in order to deliver the right technical solution.
 Communication failures and intercultural issues can make this very hard.
 System architects need to learn how to close the communication gaps in order to make their company successful.
 At our training they get ample opportunities to practice.
 For example, at the end of the course, they have to convince a management board of their solution.”